 Prior to joining EIF, Geoff was at Cambridge Associates, a global institutional investment consulting firm.
 While at Cambridge, he provided investment counsel to institutional, pension, and ultra-high net-worth clients.
 He initiated the firm’s 2007 white paper on cleantech investing for institutional clients, and conducted extensive research on the cleantech industry, including company and venture capital/private equity fund analysis.

 In addition to his role at EIF, Geoff is a mentor for the Hawaii Energy Exelerator, helping clean energy start-ups scale.
 He also serves as a director to the Forsythia Foundation, a non-profit focused on the commercialization of safer green chemistry replacements for toxic chemicals in our products and environment.

-Martin also developed a 100 MW solar PV module manufacturing plant as Chief Strategy Officer with Advent Solar.
+Mr. Hermann is a serial entrepreneur with 27 years of experience in the solar, clean-tech and high-tech industries, who has closed business transactions in excess of $5.3B.
+He founded 8minutenergy, one of the largest independent developers of solar PV in the U.S. with a portfolio of more than 5,500 MWs of which 1,500 MWs have Power Purchase Agreements and 330 MW are producing power from solar.
+Mr. Hermann also developed a solar PV module manufacturing plant as Chief Strategy Officer with Advent Solar.
 Prior to his engagement in renewables, he owned a semiconductor tools company for 10 years, which he sold to Intel in 2001.
-For six years after the acquisition, Martin served on the executive management team with Intel’s wireless business group.
+For six years after the acquisition, Mr. Hermann served in the executive management team with Intel's wireless business group.